Habits You Need to Start Doing

 2. Put a pitcher of water on your desk.

 Want to make sure you eat more M&Ms?
 Put a bowl of M&Ms at your work desk.
 Want to drink more water?
 Put a pitcher of water on your desk (also make sure you use glass or at least avoid BPA plastics, which can be found from plastic number 7 and in the lining of metal cans).
 Shot for half a gallon a day.
 Also, make sure you take a break from sitting every half hour or get a treadmill desk.

-3. Work out with a group at least 3 days a week
+3. Work out with a group at least twice a week

 4. Gratitude Journal on Sunday